ulfschneider/ulf.website/content/posts/2023-01-24-my-first-attempt-with-tailwind-css.md

 We do not need to know the exact values of *large rhythm* and *regular rhythm* by now, because you would configure these to the needs of your project.

-I find utility classes especially useful in conjunction with *media-variants.* A media-variant will reflect on things like screen size, dark mode, or light mode.
+I find utility classes especially useful in conjunction with *media variants.* A media variant will reflect on things like screen size, dark mode, or light mode.
 In the following example, the *variant* classes give more padding on large screens (more accurate: large browser windows) and less padding on smaller screens:

 ```html
 <p class="px-ryt-lg py-ryt lg:px-ryt-xl lg:py-ryt-lg">